KaiqueMedeiros/Ping-Pong/README.md

-# Ping-Pong
+#  🚀 Ping-Pong 🚀

-## Projeto criado através do curso JavaScript Moderno da DevSamurai. <br>
+## ⚙️ Project created through the Modern JavaScript course by DevSamurai.
+I used HTML for the structure, along with CANVA, CSS for styling, and JavaScript to create the entire game logic, which is player vs computer. ⚙️ <br>

-Tive a oportunidade de entender melhor sobre objetos e classes enquanto desenvolvia este jogo de Ping-Pong. <br>
+### 📚 I had the opportunity to better understand objects and classes while developing this Ping-Pong game. 📚 <br

-Link do jogo: <br>
+### 🖥️ Game link: 🖥️ <br>
 https://ping-pong-kaique-medeiros.netlify.app/